scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire/Death

 You summon a flaming skull that screeches a hideous laughter.
 The skull appears in an adjacent tile, moving up to 5 tiles before disappearing.
 The caster controls it's movement, passing through creatures.
 Each creature the skull passed through makes a Willpower save, taking 2 wound dice of both Fire and Death damage on fail.
-On crit the creature is feared until the end of their next turn, being forced to move and sprint away from the caster on their turn.
+On a critical the creature is feared until the end of their next turn, being forced to move and sprint away from the caster on their turn.

 The distance the skull travels increases by 2 for every level above 4th.